-Appendix 2: Summary of main categories of powers under the Emergency Management Act 2006
+Appendix 4: Summary of main categories of powers under the Emergency Management Act 2006

-Risk identificati ion and assessment powers (section 36-39) Brief description Allows the State EM Controller to authorise entry by a specified authorised officer to inspect a specified place, premises or vehicle, or a class of places, premises or vehicles connected with the place, structure, source or situation that may be a potential hazard or risk activity.
+RISK IDENTIFICATION AND ASSESSMENT POWERS (Section 36-39) Brief description Allows the State EM Controller to authorise entry by a specified authorised officer to inspect a specified place, premises or vehicle, or a class of places, premises or vehicles connected with the place, structure, source or situation that may be a potential hazard or risk activity.
 Once authorised, the authorised officer has certain powers to impose risk mitigation requirements on the owner of, person in charge of or person responsible for the place, structure, source or situation, or person carrying on the risk activity.
 Approval authority State EM Controller Reason/justification for approval State EM Controller considers that a place, structure, source or situation may be a potential hazard or that an activity may be a potential risk activity that might cause, contribute to or aggravate an emergency.
 Duration As stipulated in the authority.
 Extensions State EM Controller, as required but conditions at section 37(2) must be met for the extension.
 Conditions/other requirements Minister must be informed if entry requires notice to be given (i.e. Occupier consent not initially given).
 Authorisation and any amendments must be in writing and include all details (including the nature of the risk, the authorised officer) - copy must be provided to the occupier.
-Consent must be provided by occupier unless: 3 days written notice is provided; or the premises is open to the public.
+Consent must be provided by occupier unless: - 3 days written notice is provided; or - the premises is open to the public.
 State EM Controller must report to the Minister all occasions these powers have been authorised each year (section 63).
 Minister must report to Parliament all occasions these powers have been authorised each year (section 63).

-Brief description Allows the State EM Controller (and specified Regional EM Controllers during a declared state of emergency) to authorise the exercise, by one or more specified authorised officers, of certain specified emergency powers from Schedule 1 of EM Act.
-Approval authority State EM Controller Reason/justification for approval State EM Controller must be satisfied on reasonable grounds that an emergency (includes potential emergency) is occurring or has occurred in Tasmanian and that the powers are necessary to: • Protect persons from distress, injury or death; or • Protect property or the environment from damage or destruction.
-Dumáica Duration Up to 7 days unless sooner revoked.
+EMERGENCY POV VERS - Section 40-41 and Schedule I Brief description Allows the State EM Controller (and specified Regional EM Controllers during a declared state of emergency) to authorise the exercise, by one or more specified authorised officers, of certain specified emergency power from Schedule I of the Act.
+Approval authority State EM Controller Reason/justification for approval State EM Controller must be satisfied on reasonable grounds that an emergency (includes potential emergency) is occurring or has occurred in Tasmanian and that the powers are necessary to: Protect persons from distress, injury or death; or Protect property or the environment from damage or destruction.
+Duration Up to 7 days unless sooner revoked.
 Extensions Up to 7 days with consent of the Minister.
-Conditions/other requirements Minister must be informed.
-Authorisation may be oral or in writing, but if it is oral it is to be confirmed in writing as soon as practicable and must include all details (include the appropriate authorised officer(s) able to exercise the powers, the specific emergency powers that may be exercised, timings, area etc.) - copy must be provided to affected Regional EM Controllers and authorised officers who may exercise the powers.
+Conditions/other Minister must be informed. requirements Authorisation may be oral or in writing, but if it is oral it is to be confirmed in writing as soon as practicable and must include all details (include the appropriate authorised officer(s) able to exercise the powers, the specific emergency powers that may be exercised, timings, area etc.) - copy must be provided to affected Regional EM Controllers and authorised officers who may exercise the powers.
 State EM Controller must report to the Minister all occasions these powers have been authorised each year (section 63). • Minister must report to Parliament all occasions these powers have been authorised each year (section 63).
-State of Alert a and emergency powers (section 41A-41D) Brief description Allows the State EM Controller to declare a state of alert under which specified